 In this way, the event achieved its goal of welcoming the new students and laid the groundwork for an educational process that goes beyond academics, focusing on holistic development and the development of personal skills to support learning throughout the year.

-The first step in a collaborative process
+The first step in a shared process

-The welcome event for the Class of 2026 proved to be a key milestone in launching their journey at the Graduate School of Communication and Design, combining conceptual content, participatory activities, and opportunities for networking.
+The welcome event for the Class of 2026 proved to be a key milestone in launching their journey at the Graduate School of Communication and Design, combining conceptual content, interactive activities, and opportunities for networking.